Are you planning to visit Amsterdam with children? The following is a listing of museums in Amsterdam that give children and young adults free entry.

 Dutch residents should certainly invest in a Museumkaart for themselves and their children.
 Since this card is valid on an annual basis it is easy to get good value.
 Note, this card is difficult for non-residents to purchase.

 Many Amsterdam museums offer special activities (such as treasure hunts) for children.
-Also note that 3 museums (*) have a separate children’s section – the Resistance Museum Junior, the Tropenmuseum Junior and the Jewish Historical Children’s Museum.
+Also note that 3 museums (*) have a separate children’s section – the Resistance Museum Junior, the Tropenmuseum Junior and the Jewish Museum Junior.

 Free Child Entrance to Museums in Amsterdam (with age range)